BreezeHub/BreezeProject/Breeze.Documentation/alpha/option1.md

 # Running Breeze Wallet with Breeze Privacy Protocol (alpha)

+Use these steps to setup Breeze Wallet that includes the Privacy Protocol.

 ### Prerequisites
 Breeze wallet is dependent on [node](https://nodejs.org/) and [dotnetcore](https://www.microsoft.com/net/core).
 Please install these frameworks on your system before proceeding.